DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 Check a detailed example [here](desktop/howtostart_connector.md#step5createadatabase).

 Step 4.
-Making connection to database
+Making Connection to Database
 --------------------------

 Now we need to connect to the database.
 Open the *server.js* file that we have added at the [Step 1](desktop/howtostart_nodejs.md#step1makingpreparations) and add